 Town centre.
 Great simple food, amazing selection of keg and cask beer.
 The menu tends to elaborately slow-cooked meats, and they are so good at pastry.
 Can be busy.
 Reviewed here

-Town centre.
-Dirty barbecue, done right, and a great selection of bourbon.
+Town centre, and one by the station.
+Dirty barbecue, done right, and a selection of bourbon.
 Sticky ribs, succulent pulled beef, epic pickles.
 They keep tweaking the menu, so it’s not static or dull.
-New site opening in 2017.
 Reviewed here

 - Restaurant 22